 The skins develop a caramelized toasty quality after an hour or so in the oven.

-This is my Potato Ricer.
+This is my (affiliate link) Potato Ricer.
 Place the cooked potatoes in the small bowl, and press down on the handle to squish the potato through the holes underneath.

 The photo above is rustic mashed potatoes served with country gravy.